 When inflammation in this area occurs at a severe level, it can limit the function of the liver.
-This may allow for potentially toxic substances to accumulate in your body.
-This can be very dangerous.
+This may allow for potentially toxic substances to accumulate in your body and can be very dangerous.

 Symptoms of Liver Disease

 The symptoms of this condition can vary significantly.
-They are often confused with the flu, in fact.
+In fact, they are often confused with the flu.
 However, for those who suffer from acute hepatitis, the symptoms may include: